markusweimer/markusweimer.github.io/about.md

 layout: page
 title: About
 ---
-<iframe src="https://onedrive.live.com/embed?cid=5801726772BFC3DA&resid=5801726772BFC3DA%213015&authkey=ADnJ8pHZNn7fkkc" width="320" height="320" frameborder="0" scrolling="no"></iframe>

-This is the personal page of Dr.-Ing.
-Markus Weimer.
 I'm a Principal Scientist with the Cloud Information Services Laboratory (CISL) at Microsoft.
 My research focuses on large scale machine learning techniques, systems therefore and applications thereof.
 Recently, I have been heavily involved in systems building for these applications, both Apache [REEF] and internal ones.

 ## Software contributions